jorgegorka/da-vinci/README.md

 #### In progress

 * Pages.
 Pages can be nested into subpages.

-#### TODO (prioritised)

 * Images.
 Depending on the layout a page can have images associated with it.
-* Each image can have different sizes for different parts of the page (thumbnails, medium, large, etc...).
+* Downloadable resources.
+A page can have resources like pdf files associated with it available for users to download them.

+#### TODO (prioritised)

 * Reorder of pages.
 Drag and drop reorder of pages.
 * Multi-language.
 * Tags.
 A page can get multiple tags assigned to it.